standardsemiconductor/VELDT-getting-started/README.md

 The common-section has three major parts:
   1. `default-extensions` extends the Haskell language, helps to reduce boilerplate, and cleans up syntax. `NoImplicitPrelude` is especially important, it says we don't want the standard Haskell prelude imported implicitly.
 Instead, we want to explicitly import the Clash prelude.
 More information about language extensions can be found in the [GHC users guide](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html).
   2. `ghc-options` turns on warnings and activates plugins.
   3. `build-depends` lists our library dependencies.
 We use monad transformers from `mtl` and `lens` to zoom and mutate substates. `interpolate` is used for inline primitives when we need Yosys to infer hardware IP. `base` provides standard haskell functions and types.
 The `ghc-typelits...` packages are plugins to help the Clash compiler infer and manipulate types.
-More information can be found in the [clash-starters repository](https://github.com/clash-lang/clash-starters/tree/main/simple#simple-starter-project).

 In the library section we import the `common-options` and list `exposed-modules` which are the modules we export from the library to be used in our demos.
 So far we see `Veldt.Counter`, we will create a directory `Veldt` with a file `Counter.hs`.
 This will have our counter source code.

 The last two parts define executables `clash` and `clashi` which we use to invoke the Clash compiler.
+More information about setting up a Clash project can be found in the [clash-starters repository](https://github.com/clash-lang/clash-starters/tree/main/simple#simple-starter-project).

 Create a directory `Veldt` with a file `Counter.hs`.
 ```console